raspberrypilearning/explore-a-3d-world/en/step_5.md

 You can adjust the position and rotation of the camera in the Scene view or the Inspector window.

 --- task ---
-Exit Playmode and try these settings to get a 3rd person view of your Player, looking down from behind and above your player:
+Exit Playmode and select the main camera in the Hierarchy.
+Adjust its Transform settings to get a 3rd person view of your Player, looking down from behind and above your player:

 ![The transform component of the main camera with position x = 0, y = 2.5, z = -2.5 and rotation x = 35.](images/birdseye-transform.png)